Ethiopia–Sudan relations: Border clashes

 On 22 December 2020, Sudan and Ethiopia commenced talks in the Sudanese capital Khartoum to demarcate their border in Ethiopia's Tigray region.
 The talks come following fighting between Sudanese Army and Ethiopian Shifta forces on farmlands in the border area, as well as following the tens of thousands of Ethiopians who fled into Sudan in November, as a result of the Tigray conflict.

 In January 2021, tensions again spiked as Sudan accused Ethiopia of escalating the border conflict around valuable farmland in the Tigray border region.
 These accusations come in light of Ethiopia's decision to fill the Grand Ethiopian Renaissance Dam by July 2021, a move which Sudan claims was taken unilaterally, and which could endanger Sudan's own water systems.

 On Saturday 27 November 2021, six Sudanese soldiers were killed in an attack by Ethiopian forces on a Sudanese army post near the border between the countries, Sudanese military sources told Reuters.
 Sudan's army said in an earlier statement on Facebook that “groups of the Ethiopian army and militias attacked its forces in Al-Fashaga Al-sughra, which resulted in deaths … our forces valiantly repelled the attack and inflicted heavy losses in lives and equipment on the attackers.”

+Post Sudanese civil war

+Since April 2023, Relations between Ethiopia and Sudan sharply deteriorated after the outbreak of the Sudanese civil war in April 2023, as the government of Abiy Ahmed in Addis Ababa was accused by Khartoum of indirectly supporting the Rapid Support Forces (RSF) through cooperation with the United Arab Emirates.
+Reports by Reuters in February 2026 alleged that Ethiopia hosted a secret training camp for RSF fighters in the Benishangul-Gumuz region during joint RSF and SPlM-N's offensive in Blue Nile State near the Sudanese border, with Emirati financing, logistical support, and drone infrastructure linked to nearby Asosa airport.

+In May 2026, Sudan formally accused Ethiopia and the UAE of orchestrating drone attacks on Khartoum International Airport and military installations in the capital, describing the strikes as “direct aggression” against Sudanese sovereignty.
+Sudanese Armed Forces commander Abdel Fattah al-Burhan alleged that drones used in the attack originated from Bahir Dar airport in Ethiopia and accused the government of Abiy Ahmed of facilitating military assistance to the Rapid Support Forces, including drone support aimed at Khartoum airport.

+The accusations deepened fears that the Sudanese civil war had evolved into a wider regional proxy conflict involving Ethiopia, United Arab Emirates, Egypt, and Eritrea, with Addis Ababa allegedly viewing the RSF as a counterweight to the Sudanese army’s alignment with Cairo and Asmara.
+Investigations by Reuters, the BBC, The Guardian, and regional analysts linked the UAE to extensive financial and military backing for the Rapid Support Forces, including alleged arms transfers, logistics networks, and support infrastructure operating through Ethiopian territory.